josephbinoy/FuuBot/README.md

 - Only Japanese maps allowed Edit: Added Instrumental maps

 ## Features I removed:
-- Completely dismantled discord integration as I'm using a raspberry pi 4 to run the bost 24/7
+- Completely dismantled discord integration as I'm using a Raspberry Pi 4 to run the bot 24/7

 # Command List